FlorianBr/VoiceAssistant/README.md

 TODO:

-- Put the confirmation MP3 in the ESPs flash
+- [X] Put the confirmation MP3 in the ESPs flash
+- [ ] Custom wake-word
+- [ ] Better state changes and doc of states
+- [ ] Improve mic performance
-- Use the Onboard-LED for something useful
+- [ ] Use the Onboard-LED for something useful
-- Custom wake-word currently not working :(